An educational trip to Antarctica. Cruise

 5 more photos

-The tour provides accommodation for 9 nights on the expedition vessel Hondius.
+The tour includes accommodation for 10 nights on the expedition vessel Plancius.

 The cost of the tour for 1 person, depending on the accommodation on the expedition vessel: